madrijkaard/rkd-high-frequency-trading/README.md

 ---

-> Built with ❤ in Rust — performance, safety and fun.
+> Built with ♥ in Rust — performance, safety, and fun.